Find Trade Colleges

 On average, health science graduates from UF take out $15,354 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $157, based on a 10-year repayment plan.

-With a ranking of #7, Florida Gulf Coast University did quite well on this year’s most popular schools for health sciences & services students working on their bachelor’s degree.
-Located in the large suburb of Fort Myers, FGCU is a public college with a large student population.
+Florida Gulf Coast University ranked #7 on this year’s Most Popular Health Sciences & Services Bachelor’s Degree Trade Schools in Florida list.
+Located in the suburb of Fort Myers, FGCU is a public college with a large student population.

 Of the 198 students majoring in health science at FGCU, 27% are male and 73% are female.